By Fred Workley

 4. Describe any hazardous materials that may be involved in the incident.

-5. State whether or not all personnel are
+5. State whether or not all personnel are accounted for.

 Fire extinguishers save lives and property by putting out or containing small fires until the fire department arrives.
 But extinguishers are only useful under certain conditions.